If you apply to the Community Environment Fund your application must meet the following criteria to be considered for funding.

 - how the effectiveness of the project will be monitored, evaluated and reported

-- if the funding is for the establishment phase of a longer-term project, how the project will continue after funding ends and become self sustaining.
+- how the project will continue after funding ends and become self-sustaining (where applicable).

-- Projects that have shared funding.
-The level of funding from other sources will be taken into account.
+- Projects that have shared funding (the level of funding from other sources will considered).

 - Projects which focus on supporting community initiatives that contribute to: